mhassan2/splunk-n-box/README.md

 ##Introduction:

 Have you ever wanted to create a multi-site cluster environment in your lab but you don’t have the resources for it?
 Have you ever wondered how does bucket replication translates on the file system level?
-Have you ever wanted to create portable Splunk classroom but it is cost prohibitive?
+Have you ever wanted to create a portable Splunk classroom but it is cost prohibitive?
 How about changing critical configuration without worrying about messing up your production environment?
 If you are like me; you must have dealt with similar challenges.

 Like with most people, you probably attempted to solve the problem by either throwing more hardware at it or by using some sort of VM technology that does not scale well without additional resources and cost.
 Well, I have a solution for you!
-But before that, I would like to welcome you to the world of docker, the game changer that brought micro services to reality.
-Imagine that with a click of a button you are able to create 3-sites cluster, each location running 3-SHs and 10-IDXs.
+But before that, I would like to welcome you to the world of DOCKER!
+The game changer that brought micro services to reality.
+Imagine that with a click of a button you are able to create 3-site cluster, each location has 3-SHs and 10-IDXs.
 Or maybe just instantly create a portable lab environment for testing or training purposes.
 You may have heard of docker, or you may even experiment with it trying to figure out how can I use it to help my Splunk needs.
 But learning docker technology by itself is not helpful unless used in a context of a specific app like Splunk.
-To help my customers (and myself) I have created a wrapper bash script (around 1200 lines) to manage Splunk instances builds. *The script will allow you to create a pre-configured large number of Splunk infrastructure components without having to learn a single docker command and with minimal resources requirements (CPU, memory, HD space).*
+To help my customers (and myself) I have created a wrapper bash script (around 1600 lines) to manage Splunk instances builds. *The script will allow you to create a pre-configured large number of Splunk infrastructure components without having to learn a single docker command and with minimal resources requirements.*

 In my small test environment, I was able to quickly bring upward of 40+ Splunk docker containers for a classroom lab using low powered Intel NUC device (i3 16GB ram, 128G SSD).
-What’s really impressive about docker is the resource utilization on docker-host was extremely tiny compared to a VM based build.
-I need to emphasize that I have not tested my script under heavy load (either user traffic or data ingestion), however, I believe is just a matter of sizing the hardware appropriately.
+What’s really impressive about docker is the resource utilization on the docker-host was extremely tiny compared to a VM based build.
+I need to emphasize the fact that I have not tested builds under heavy load (either user traffic or data ingestion), however, I believe is just a matter of sizing the hardware appropriately.

 ##Script feature list:

-- Extensive Error checking when configuring the containers
+- Extensive Error checking during startup & while building containers.
-- Adaptive load control (throttling if exceeds 4xcores) during cluster build
+- Adaptive load control during cluster build (throttle execution if exceeds 4 x cores)
 - Built-in dynamic hostnames and IPs allocation
 - Automatically create & configure large number of Splunk hosts very fast
 - Different levels of logging (show docker commands executed)
-- Complete multi and single site cluster build including CM and DEP servers
+- Fully conifigured multi & single site cluster builds (including CM and DEP servers)
 - Manual and auto (standard configurations)
 - Modular design that can easily be converted to a higher-level language like python
 - Custom login screen (helpful for lab & Search Parties scenarios)